For Retreat Families:

 When can I apply to serve?

-Applications open to the general public the first Monday of January at 9AM every year.
+For our 2018 retreats, registration opens to the general public on Thursday, January 4 at 9AM.
 Spots do fill quickly, so be sure to apply soon after retreats open!

 How much does it cost?
 Will I need to fundraise?